Introduction - Networking fundamentals

 This chapter will help students:

-• Identify common networking protocols (e.g., HTTP, TCP/IP, DNS) and become familiar with their security implications.
+• Identify common networking protocols involved in data transmission (e.g., HTTP, TCP/IP, DNS) and become familiar with their security implications.

 • Relate network layers (OSI/TCP/IP models) to vulnerabilities and mitigation techniques.